cBrauge/BlueprintCopilot/README.md

 - Inside the project, create a `Plugins` folder
 - Move this folder inside `Plugins` folder
 - In the editor, add the plugin to the project, you should see it by filtering local plugins or by name
+- Don't forget to regenerate the `.sln`: In the editor: Tools -> Refresh Visual Studio Project.
+That will allow you to see the plugin in sln and put breakpoints

 If you create a C++ project, you'll be able to set breakpoints and debug, otherwise you'll have to do the following steps for changes to be reflected:
 - Remove the plugin's `Binaries` and `Intermediate` folders